pronamic/wp-orbis-subscriptions/readme.txt

 == Changelog ==

+= 1.1.1 =
+*   Fix - A bug in the invoices query hid subscriptions that had a date in the past, but a month with a higher number than the current month.

 = 1.1.0 =
 *   Feature - Added a field for selecting the interval of a subscription product.